 Step by Step – from pre-examinations to the surgery

-We arrived in Bratislava the day before the pre-examinations.
+We arrived in Bratislava the go to link day before the pre-examinations.
 Now that’s not a pre-requisite, but we wanted to have a day in Bratislava to relax and unwind and explore the city (as we had never been there before).
 Crazily Bratislava is only a one-hour train ride away from Vienna, so it’s closer than Linz.

 We enjoyed a day in Bratislava before the surgery to unwind and relax.
 And get distracted 😉